-Pastries for lunch to be served at Oven
+Pastries for lunch which were served at the Oven

-A tank stand and tank is to be erected next to the windmill and a short distance of dog leg fencing is to be constructed from the stable towards the mill.
+In 2016 a short distance of dog leg fencing was constructed from the stable towards the mill.
 A dog leg fence was around the perimeter of the property.

 A grant was received from Regional Development Victoria and with further funding from the Mildura Rural City Council the reconstruction of the Stable was able to commence in May 2011.